pyenv/pyenv/README.md

     $ rbenv local rbx-1.2.4

-When run without a version number the currently configured local version is reported.
+When run without a version number, `rbenv local` reports the currently configured local version.

 ### <a name="section_3.3"></a> 3.3 versions